c-blake/bu/doc/widths.md

     readability metrics might start with a width distribution.

- 3. Automated paragraph end detection; Sometimes the only cue for paragraph boundaries in poorly formatted text is significantly shorter line than the "mode" of the width distribution, perhaps combined with punctuation.
+ 3. Automated paragraph end detection; Sometimes the only cue for paragraph boundaries in poorly formatted text is a significantly shorter line than the "mode" of the width distribution, perhaps combined with punctuation.

 Usage
 =====